Writing Advice

 A Home On The Sand

 I don’t really consider myself a poet.
-My poems seem to strike a chord with people, but it’s not a form I feel I can commit to while storytelling and prose sing so much louder.
+On the few occasions I write them, I’m always quietly surprised that my poems seem to strike a chord with people, as it’s not a form I feel I can commit to while storytelling and prose sing so much louder.
 That said – every so often there’s something which can only be a poem – often when I’m angry, or sad, or awestruck.

 Awe is important to me.
 Awe is my religion, unhooked from any god or scripture.
 Any interaction with the wilder word is my worship.
 A goldfinch on the teasel, whale bones on the beach; spiderwebs, the graves on Isle Maree.
 When I was commissioned to write a poem for filmmaker Dom Bush, it was awe that spoke to me.